Extensions of Vector Bundles on the Fargues-Fontaine Curve: Diamonds, vector bundles, and dimensions

 \subsection{Diamonds and moduli of bundle maps}

 In this section, we define and study diamonds parametrizing maps between vector bundles on $\xcal$ with various specified properties.
-We note in passing that every diamond considered here is a diamond in the sense of \cite{SW15}, i.e. they each admit a surjective representable pro-\'etale morphism from a perfectoid space.
+We note in passing that every diamond considered here is a diamond in the sense of the original definition proposed by Scholze in 2014, i.e. they each admit a surjective representable pro-\'etale morphism from a perfectoid space.

 Throughout this section, we fix a finite extension $E/\mathbf{Q}_p$ with residue field $\mathbf{F}_q$ and an algebraically closed perfectoid field $F / \mathbf{F}_q$, and we let $\Cal{X}=\Cal{X}_{E,F}$ denote the adic Fargues-Fontaine curve over $\Spa\,F$.
 For any perfectoid space $S / \Spa\,F$ we get a relative curve $\mathcal{X}_S=\mathcal{X}_{E,S}$ together with a natural map $\Cal{X}_S \to \Cal{X}$ (cf. \cite[Ch.
 7-8]{KL15} for a thorough discussion of relative Fargues-Fontaine curves).
 If $\Cal{E}$ is any vector bundle on $\Cal{X}$, we denote the vector bundle obtained via pullback along $\Cal{X}_S \to \Cal{X}$ by $\Cal{E}_S$.